-Report: Alex Zanardi seriously injured again on handbike
+Alex Zanardi seriously injured again in handbike accident

-ROME (AP) — Race car driver turned Paralympic champion Alex Zanardi has reportedly been seriously injured again.
+ROME (AP) — Race car driver turned Paralympic champion Alex Zanardi was seriously injured again in a road accident on Friday.

-La Repubblica says Zanardi was transported by helicopter to a local hospital following a “road accident” in the Tuscan town of Pienza during a national race for Paralympic athletes on handbikes.
+Zanardi was transported by helicopter to the Santa Maria alle Scotte hospital in Siena following an accident near the Tuscan town of Pienza during a national race for Paralympic athletes on handbikes, police told The Associated Press.

+A Carabinieri police official in Montepulciano said the accident involved a “heavy vehicle” and he believed Zanardi was still alive.
+The official did not give his name as per local custom.

+The accident occurred when Zanardi was descending a hill, lost control and veered into oncoming traffic where he was hit by a truck, the Gazzetta dello Sport reported.

 Zanardi won four gold medals in handbike at the 2012 and 2016 Paralympics.